danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 Our app runs on Heroku.
 Heroku's router is fully managed — there's no way to add firewall rules, IP filters, or WAF rules at the load balancer level.
 Every HTTP request that hits the app's public URL gets forwarded to a dyno, so the application code is essentially also the firewall.

 <aside class="markdown-aside">
 Heroku <a class="markdown-link" href="https://devcenter.heroku.com/articles/private-spaces-trusted-ip-ranges">Private Spaces</a> do offer infrastructure-level IP filtering via "trusted IP ranges," but it applies to all traffic for the entire Space — you can't restrict specific routes.
-The cost also starts at ~$1,000/month, which is overkill for restricting a handful of admin routes, especially for a small to mid size company.
+The cost also starts at ~$1,000/month, which is overkill for restricting a handful of admin routes, especially for a small to mid-size company.
 </aside>

 So we decided to implement the restriction in application code.
 This post walks through the solution.